-The growing town of Clonegal has been based on the Sraid Bhaile (street-town) concept.
-Located in a rural agricultural community, Clonegal is an attractive and historic town primarily suited to cater for local residential retail needs with provision for an increasing tourist population.
-The town centre's development potential for growth is recognised.
+The growing town of Ballon has been based on the Sraid Bhaile (street-town) concept.
+Located on the N80 route from Rosslare to Carlow Town and the Midlands, Ballon has been a local market town with a now increasing residential population.
+The town centre's development potential for vital growth is limited by the presence of a high level traffic.

 - 1. The recently issued Residential Density Guidelines for Planning Authorities (Department of the Environment and Local Government, Sept 1999) state that outer suburban/ 'Greenfield' sites may be defined as "open lands" on the periphery of cities or town whose development will require the provision of new infrastructure, roads sewers and ancillary social and commercial facilities, schools, shops, employment and community facilities. - 2.
 The development of higher densities may not be appropriate in all areas.
-Areas have been identified as appropriate locations for the provision of higher density developments these include: - a) Infill sites and other undeveloped (zoned and serviceable lands) - b) Transport Routes/Access Nodes. - 3.
-The development of higher densities will not be appropriate in all areas.
+Areas have been identified as appropriate locations for the provision of higher density developments these include:

+a) Infill sites and other undeveloped (zoned and serviceable lands)b) Transport Routes/Access Nodes.

+- 3. The development of higher densities will not be appropriate in all areas.
 Areas have been identified for lower density development at the perimeter of existing development areas in accordance with Guidelines for Planning Authority (Department of the Environment and Local Government, Sept 1999). - 4.
 National Spatial Strategy/Regional Planning guidelines. - 5.
 Need for development lands for mixed uses and industrial purposes. - 6.
 Requirement of amenity and recreational facilities. - 7.
 Dereliction. - 8.
 Need for well designed houses with private affordable and social mix.